Pathan-Amaankhan/react-amazon-front-end/README.md

+# Description
+This is an example front-end UI of amazon page.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).